keys-i/radb/docs/examples.md

     (12, 'Eternal Sunshine of the Spotless Mind', 5, 3, 2004, 8.3);
 ```

-radb supports some basic datatypes, as well as primary keys, foreign keys, and column indexes.
+raDB supports some basic datatypes, as well as primary keys, foreign keys, and column indexes.
 For more information on these, see the [SQL reference](sql.md).
 Schema changes such as
 `ALTER TABLE` are not supported, only `CREATE TABLE` and `DROP TABLE`.